openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## OAuth 2.0

 Every Credential Issuer utilizes an OAuth 2.0 [@!RFC6749] Authorization Server to authorize access.
 The same OAuth 2.0 Authorization Server can protect one or more Credential Issuers.
-Wallets determine the Authorization Server a certain Credential Issuer relies on using the Credential Issuer's metadata.
+Wallets determine the Authorization Server a certain Credential Issuer relies on using the Credential Issuer's metadata (see (#credential-issuer-metadata)).

 All OAuth 2.0 Grant Types and extensions mechanisms can be used in conjunction with the credential issuance API.
 Aspects not defined in this specification are expected to follow [@!RFC6749].

 Existing OAuth 2.0 mechanisms are extended as following:

-* A new Grant Type "Pre-authorized Code" is defined to facilitate a certain class of issuance flow (#pre-authz-code-flow).
+* A new Grant Type "Pre-authorized Code" along with additional token response paramters `authorization_pending` and `interval` is defined to facilitate flows where the preparation of the credential issuance is conducted before the actual OAuth flow starts (#pre-authz-code-flow).
-* A new authorization details [@!I-D.ietf-oauth-rar] type is defined to convey the details about the Credentials (including formats and types) the Wallet wants to obtain (#authorization-details).
+* A new authorization details [@!I-D.ietf-oauth-rar] type `openid_credential` is defined to convey the details about the Credentials (including formats and types) the Wallet wants to obtain (#authorization-details).
-* Client Metadata: new metadata parameter is added to allow a Wallet (acting as OAuth 2.0 client) to publish its Credential Offer Endpoint (#client-metadata).
+* Client Metadata: a new metadata parameter `credential_offer_endpoint` is added to allow a Wallet (acting as OAuth 2.0 client) to publish its Credential Offer Endpoint (#client-metadata).
 * Authorization Endpoint: An additional parameter `issuer_state` is added to convey state in the context of processing an issuer-initiated credential offer (#credential-authz-request).
+Additional parameters `wallet_issuer` and `user_hint` are added to enable the Credential Issuer to request Verifiable Presentations from the calling Wallet in the course of Authorization Request processing.
-* Token Endpoint: an optional response parameter is added to the Token Endpoint to provide the client with a nonce to be used for proof of possession of key material in a subsequent request to the Credential Endpoint (#token-response).
+* Token Endpoint: optional response parameters `c_nonce` and `c_nonce_expires_in` are added to the Token Endpoint to provide the client with a nonce to be used for proof of possession of key material in a subsequent request to the Credential Endpoint (#token-response).

 ## Core Concepts